exchangegroup/braintree-framework-builder/README.md

 # Using Braintree iOS SDK without Cocoa Pods

 This guides shows how to build a `Braintree.framework` file from Braintree iOS SDK sources.
-It is done to integrate Braintree SDK into an iOS Objective-C or Swift project without using CocoaPods.
+Once built, you will be able to just drag `Braintree.framework` to any of your apps, Objectice-C or Swift.

 ### Create new Application project